megvii-research/hpargparse/README.md

   --hp-list             List all available hyperparameters --hp-serial-format {auto,yaml,pickle}
                         Format of the saved config file.
-Defaults to auto --hp-dry-run          process all hpargparse actions and quit
+Defaults to auto --hp-exit             process all hpargparse actions and quit
 ```